 Undergraduate Student Travel Awards

 Description: Twenty (20) SEMSS Undergraduate Student Travel Awards will be given to undergraduate students who are interested in exploring careers as physician-scientists.
-These travel awards are funded by an R15 grant from the National Institutes of Health/National Institute of General Medical Sciences (NIH/NIGMS) and will consist of $175 stipend of which $75 will be applied to your Saturday (11/18) night hotel stay (at the Emory Conference Center hotel) and $100 to be used to offset any additional travel/conference expenses.
+These travel awards are funded by an R15 grant from the National Institutes of Health/National Institute of General Medical Sciences (NIH/NIGMS) and will consist of $175 stipend. ($75 to cover hotel cost for your Saturday (11/18) night hotel stay (Emory Conference Center hotel) and $100 to offset any additional travel/conference expense)

 Deadline: September 15, 2017

 - Students must be authors on an abstract submitted to SEMSS.